SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ::selection only supports a subset of properties, mainly color, background-color and text-shadow.
 ::first-letter|matches the first letter of a block-level element
 ::first-line|matches the first line of a block-level element
-::backdrop is the pseudo-element that is the size of the viewport and is rendered beneath ⟮c1;any element that is in fullscreen⟯
+::backdrop is the pseudo-element that is the size of the viewport and is rendered beneath ⟮c+;any element that is in fullscreen⟯

 ##### Combinators